 Prescription drugs are meant to keep people healthy and null the effects of various health conditions.
 Unfortunately, there are a wide array of defective drugs being manufactured every day.
-These drugs can severely injure or result in the death of its victim.
-Though, it can be difficult assessing if a drug is truly defective, which is why you will need the help of a Greenville mass tort attorney.
+These drugs can severely injure or result in the death of their victim.
+Though, it can be difficult to assess if a drug is truly defective, which is why you will need the help of a Greenville mass tort attorney.
 Most drugs have the potential of producing some violent side effects.
 Therefore, these drugs cannot be considered defective.

 The Definition Of A Defective Drug